imjorgemor/hbospain-webclone/README.md

 Project has been created with:
 * React js
 * The Mobie Data Base API (https://developers.themoviedb.org/3/getting-started/introduction)
-* react-youtube library
+* React-youtube library
-* movie trailer
+* Movie trailer librart
-* Firebase for login storage

 ## Setup
 To run this project, install it locally using npm: